blockchyp/developer-docs/docs/sdk-guide/index.rst

     // Name assigned to the terminal at activation "terminalName": "Cashier #1",

+    // used to put the terminal straight into keyed entry mode for phone based transactions "manual": false,

     // Reusable payment token obtained from a previous enroll transaction "token": "XXXXXXXX",